 Under Florida Statutes, §448.08 , an employee would be entitled to attorney's fees if the employee prevails in an action against an employer for unpaid wages.
-Similarly, in the recently enacted Wage Theft Ordinance, the employee is also entitled to attorney's fees if the employee prevails.
+However, under the Miami Dade County Wage Theft Ordinance (Chapter 22 of the Miami Dade County Ordinances), the employee who prevails may be awarded treble damages by the hearing officer, but the employee would not be entitled to attorney's fees.

 Under the Fair Labor Standards Act, if an employee is nonexempt, and prevails in an action against an employer for non payment of minimum wage and/or overtime, the employee would be entitled to double damages.